aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

    make destroy
    ```

-This command will delete all the AWS resources that were created for this demo, with the exception of the IVS channels and IVS chat rooms.
-These IVS resources will have to be manually stopped, in the case of channels that are still live, and deleted from the AWS console.
+This command will delete all the AWS resources that were created for this demo, with the exception of the Amazon IVS channels and Amazon IVS chat rooms.
+These Amazon IVS resources will have to be manually stopped, in the case of channels that are still live, and deleted from the AWS console.
 Any channels that remain in offline status or chat rooms that have not been deleted will not incur charges to your account.

 Additionally, the `make destroy` command will also run a clean-up process that will delete the cloud assembly directory (`cdk.out`).